 Pricing seen at trade auctions over the past 2-3 years has risen exponentially and of course this price is then relayed into the consumer sector.

 Colour grades in the 1-2P/1-2PR/1-2PP have also become increasingly rarer to find.
 Even smaller stones around 0.10 – 0.17 to 0.18 – 0.22 in good colours are becoming rarer.

 We source our certified Pink Diamonds from the Argyle mine throughout the globe.
-Many Diamonds from Argyle have travelled far and wide accross the world.
+Many Pink Diamonds from the Argyle Mine have travelled far and wide across the world.

 Anything from small melee (>0.07ct) right up to larger diamonds over 1.00ct.

-A Fancy Coloured Lab Grown Diamond might be your thing if you are finding that a Pink Diamond from the Arglye Mine is out of price point.
-This fancy coloured Pink lab grown diamond weighs exactly 1.00ct and has a clarity of VVS.
-IGI Certified.
-Price on Application$
+A Fancy Coloured Pink Lab Grown Diamond might be your thing if you are finding that a Pink Diamond from the Argyle Mine is out of your price point.
+We have Lab Grown Pink Diamonds from $1000, and many that have nearly the same Colour Tones to that of the their Naturally mined equivalents.

 ME Jewellery Design Pty Ltd